 Or what if users don’t want to use the app the same way it was envisioned?

-We can all agree it would be risky for someone to custom design and build a house for someone they’ve never met.
+Well, we can all agree it would be risky for someone to custom design and build a house for someone they’ve never met.
 The same goes for starting a business and then building it out as an app!

 Every startup is built around a core hypothesis.
-An entrepreneur thinks users want or need X and will be willing to pay X for a solution.
-So, the first job of a startup is to prove if their hypothesis is correct or not.
+An entrepreneur thinks users want or need X and will be willing to pay Y for a solution.
+So, the first job of a startup is to demonstrate if their hypothesis is correct or not.
 The only way to do this is to go to market with a product and get feedback.

 A startup wants the market to answer these kinds of questions: